JuliaEarth/GeoStats.jl/docs/src/index.md

 contourf(solution, clabels=true)
 ```

-For more detailed examples, please consult the
+For a more detailed example, please consult the
 [Basic workflow](workflow.md) section of the
 documentation.